 But we are still honored to have received national recognition from esteemed health care reporting organizations.
 In addition, we hold accreditations and membership in organizations committed to the highest levels of leadership in the health care field.

-From our designations as a Top 100 hospital, to our Magnet nurses, we’re proud of the work we are doing and the team members who continue to cultivate an environment of excellence here.
+From Magnet nursing to our recognition for providing equitable care, we’re proud of the work we are doing and the team members who continue to cultivate an environment of excellence here.

 To learn more about these awards and how Healthgrades determines their award recipients, click here.

 The Joint Commission

 The Joint Commission is the most recognized accrediting agency for hospitals and health care organizations.
 Accreditation surveys are voluntary, but most hospitals do volunteer to participate.
 Medicare and Medicaid reimbursement are contingent upon The Joint Commission survey findings, and accreditation by The Joint Commission is considered the “stamp of approval” for hospitals by health care consumers.
 Surveys are performed every three years and consist of evaluation of the hospital against hundreds of standards, including those relating to patient rights, assessment and care of patients, quality, leadership, management of information, medical staff, nursing and infection control.

 **Below this point, all awards and accreditations are listed alphabetically.